ajeetraina/competitive-repricing-agent-mcp/README.md

-# 🎯 Competitive Intelligence Agent (MCP-Powered)
+# Competitive Intelligence Agent (MCP-Powered)

-> **Why MCP Matters**: This system demonstrates capabilities that ChatGPT simply cannot replicate - persistent data storage, automated monitoring, and version-controlled reporting.
+This system demonstrates capabilities that ChatGPT simply cannot replicate - persistent data storage, automated monitoring, and version-controlled reporting.

 ## 🤔 The Problem with ChatGPT